Calf pain can result from muscle strain or cramps or occur due to another condition like sciatica. Treatment depends on the cause.

 Calf pain varies from person to person, depending on the source of pain, and can vary in nature.
 For some people, calf pain feels like a dull, aching, or sharp pain in the back of the lower leg, sometimes with tightness.

 Symptoms that might indicate a more severe condition include:

 - unusual coolness or pale color in the calf

 - tingling or numbness in the calf and leg

-- weakness of the leg
+- weakness in the leg that comes on suddenly

 - fluid retention